jan-warchol/selenized/README.md

 Selenized color palette
 =======================

 Selenized is a color palette for terminal emulators.
-It is designed to be easy on eyes (by reducing foreground/background contrast) while retaining reasonably strong - yet balanced - accent colors.
+I used [CIELAB](http://en.wikipedia.org/wiki/Lab_color_space) color space to ensure balanced contrast and lightness across the whole palette, for great readability without tiring the eyes.
+Also, I carefully adjusted accent colors to be both pleasing and clearly distinguishable (even on poor quality screens).
+Selenized comes in 3 variants (medium, dark and black) so that you can pick the one that works best in your working environment.

+You can read more about the design [here](#features).

-Note that currently Selenized defines 6 accent colors and 5 monotones, because that's the standard in terminal emulators.
-I plan to add an expanded version with 8 or 9 accent colors later.
-Keep in mind that this is work in progress - the colors are expected to change slightly.
+_Note: this is work in progress - the colors are expected to change slightly._